-The Directorate, which is led by a Director-General (DG) and includes - amongst others - the Chair and Vice-Chairs of the Science and Infrastructure Board (SIB), executes on behalf of the SB and prepares the decisions for the SB.
-In particular, the Directorate will review the work plan and budget for achievability and compatibility with the long-term HBP objectives, as set out in the FPA.
-In the event of disparities or incompatible budget estimates, the Directorate will consult with the SIB and the HBP's external advisory bodies, and then recommend possible solutions to the General Assembly (GA) - or Stakeholder Board (SB)- for a final decision.
-In all cases, final approval for the work plan and budget, plus any other major decisions, has to be given by the GA / SB, thereby providing the necessary "separation of powers".
+The Directorate (DIR) is responsible for executive management, representation, communication and coordination of the HBP.
+It prepares and implements the decisions of the SB.
+The Directorate is led by a Director-General (DG) and includes - amongst other members - the Chair and up to two Vice-Chairs of the Science and Infrastructure Board (SIB).
+It reviews the work plan and budget proposed by the SIB for achievability and compatibility with the long-term HBP objectives, as set out in the FPA.
+In the event that it deems external input desirable, for example in case of disparities or incompatible budget estimates, the Directorate will consult with the HBP's external advisory bodies, and then recommend possible solutions to the SB for a final decision.
+In all cases, final approval for the work plan and budget, plus any other major decisions, has to be given by the SB, thereby providing the necessary "separation of powers".